 We have not included the entire neighbourhood of Carntyne in our study, but rather an outer ring of streets as shown on the above map.
 This is because the streets in the centre of Carntyne contain homes referred to as ‘Wingets', which are not included in our study as they are being treated as a ‘Special Project Area' by Glasgow Housing Association.

-We are interested in Carntyne because it is part of the community regeneration programme currently taking place in Glasgow.
-This may involve both internal and external improvements to people's homes and attempts to support communities with improved services and amenities.
-These activities provide an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and their neighbourhood.
+We are interested in Carntyne because it is part of the community regeneration programme taking place in Glasgow.
+This has involved both internal and external improvements to people's homes and efforts to support communities with improved services and amenities.
+These activities have provided an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and their neighbourhood.

 If you've been involved in one of our surveys you can find additional information about your participation here.

 We have conducted four surveys in Carntyne to date: in 2006 in which 336 residents were interviewed; 2008 in which 267 residents were interviewed; 2011 in which 247 residents were interviewed; and 2015 in which 213 residents were interviewed.
 In total, 1,063 interviews took place.

 Findings so far

 A small selection of findings from these four surveys with Carntyne residents are shown below:

 - In 2015, 90% of residents were satisfied or very satisfied with their home.
 This has remained relatively stable, as it was 89% in 2006.

 - In 2015, 90% of participants were very or fairly satisfied with their neighbourhood as a place to live.
 This had increased from 85% in 2006.

 - 77% of participants felt part of their community in 2015.
 This has reduced from 84% in 2008, when this question was first asked.